Relativistic oscillator model with spin for nucleon resonances: Oscillator with spin and its energy spectrum

 \subsection{Dirac-like three-body equation}

 Consider the system with spin equal to $1/2$.
 In practice, this will be a baryon consisting of a spin-1/2 quark and a spinless (or "good" in the standard terminology) diquark.
-The wave function of this system can be represented by a pair of Weyl spinors.
+The wave function of this system can be represented by a Dirac bispinor or a pair of Weyl spinors.
 Using the four-component $Sp(4,C)$ Weyl spinors $\varphi_{\alpha}$, $\bar{\chi}^{\bar{\alpha}}$ and the momentum spin-tensor $\mathcal{P}_{\alpha\bar{\alpha}}$ given by Eq.~(\ref{eq8}), one may compose the wave equation

 with $m$ being a mass parameter.

 Assuming the same oscillator interaction (\ref{eq20a}) as in the previous Section, in the CM frame Eq.~(\ref{eq7}) reduces to

 which can be brought conveniently to a Hamiltonian form.
 By introducing